New You Q&A

 Is there a public figure whose death has affected you?

 Prince.
 To be honest, the news of his passing hit me in a way I wasn’t prepared for.
-I was in the car when I heard the news on the radio and I had to pull over just to absorb the news, and I found myself in tears for him.
-My reaction took me completely by surprise.
-What a loss to the world of music.
-I saw Prince as a rebel and admired him as a champion of new talent and as a true musician and artist.
-I loved how he brought together so many facets of his musical heritage.
+I was in the car when I heard the news on the radio and I had to pull over just to absorb the news, and was surprised find myself in tears for him.
+What an incredible loss to the world of music.
+I admired Prince as a rebel and as a champion of new talent.
+As an artist, I loved how he brought together so many facets of his musical heritage.
 In a way he made himself into a gateway to quite a range of historic African-American genres and yet at the same time he was emphatically himself.
-I really admired that about him.
-And I loved how he paraded his uniqueness, peacock-stuyle!
-For me there is something that’s just inspiring about watching a person do what they were clearly born to do.
-And that was Prince all over!
+And I loved how he paraded his uniqueness, peacock-style!
+There is something inspiring about watching a person excelling at what they were clearly born to do.
+That was Prince

 What does the next chapter hold for Paul Wallis?

-For me this is a season to to be more intentional about more things in life.
-So for instance we have moved to Queensland for our health and sanity and are really enjoying the rural, beachy environment, doing more sunning, earthing and growing our own food.
-I find all that healing.
-At the same time, this for me is a very intense period of work and travel.
+So this for me is a very intense period of work and travel.
 I am happily busy.
 My family is enjoying the ride with me and I love that about my current pattern of work.
 Travelling, researching, writing, filming, and chilling on the beach.
 I think that’s going to my groove for some time to come.